 P.I.E.C.E. will establish a scholarship fund and contribute yearly to the account.
 As funding is available, the amount may be increased or decreased.
 Other donations toward the scholarship fund can be accepted into the account.

 Any McLean County graduating senior that has plans to go directly to college, vocational school, or apprenticeship is eligible.
-Applications will be available at high school guidance offices and Prairieland.
+Applications will be available online and at Prairieland.

 Application information will consist of: